Zarsanga: Early life

 Zarsanga was born in 1946 in a small village of Zafar Mamakhel in Lakki Marwat, North-West Frontier Province, British India (now Pakistan).
-She was born into the nomadic tribe Kutanree (Kutan), who travel mostly between Pashto area from Punjab and Sindh covering the areas of Bannu Road from Dera Ismail Khan, Kohat and Peshawar.
-Singing is a major profession for the people of the tribe and Zarsanga took it up at young age as well.
+She was born into the nomadic Kutanree (Kutan) tribe, who travel mostly between Pashto area from Punjab and Sindh covering the areas of Bannu Road from Dera Ismail Khan, Kohat and Peshawar.
+Singing is a major profession for the people of the tribe and Zarsanga took it up at a young age as well.

 Career

 Zarsanga was discovered at a young age by a local musician, Mustafa during a performance at a wedding event.
 Mustafa introduced her to Rashid Ali Dehqan, a producer of Radio Peshawar who called her in for an audition.
 Zarsanga was signed by the broadcasting company and would go on to perform some of her best known songs on Radio Pakistan.
 At the start of her career, Zarsanga would listen to the songs of Gulnar Begum, Kishwar Sultan, Bacha Zarin Jan, Khyal Muhammad, Ahmad Khan and Sabz Ali Ustad.

 I liked all of them, but I have maintained my own traditional way of folk singing.
 The people would earnestly enjoy my songs on both sides of the Durand Line (Pakistan-Afghan border).
 I got no education so I cannot sing from a written paper.
 Most often I sing the songs that are composed and created by the common folk.
 However, my husband also wrote some of my popular songs.